mesalock-linux/gbdt-rs/README.md

 # Multi-threading
 ## Training:
-At this time, training in gbdt-rs is single-threaded.
+At this time, training in MesaTEE GBDT-RS is single-threaded.
 ## Inference:
 The related inference functions are single-threaded.
 But they are thread-safe.
 We provide an inference example using multi threads in example/test-multithreads.rs

 # SGX usage
-Because gbdt-rs is written in pure rust, with the help of [rust-sgx-sdk](https://github.com/baidu/rust-sgx-sdk), it can be used in sgx enclave easily as:
+Because MesaTEE GBDT-RS is written in pure rust, with the help of [rust-sgx-sdk](https://github.com/baidu/rust-sgx-sdk), it can be used in sgx enclave easily as:

 ```
 gbdt_sgx = { git = "https://github.com/mesalock-linux/gbdt-rs" }